anoma/nspec/docs/tutorial/engines/index.md

-how it reacts to receiving a message in the context of previously sent messages—is determined by a _state transition function_. the latter is invoked whenever an event occurs at the engine instance, typically, the arrival of a new message.[^1]
+how it reacts to receiving a message in the context of previously sent messages—is determined by a _state transition function_.
+The latter is invoked whenever an event occurs at the engine instance, typically, the arrival of a new message.[^1]
 The most important fact is that the Anoma specification describes